miguelsotelo01/Portfolio-MiguelSotelo/README.md

 # new-Personal-Portfolio
-my new personal portfolio for development
+my new personal portfolio for development in vanilla.